tduyng/tduyng.github.io/content/blog/start_a_new_journey/index.md

 Hey everyone!
 I'm excited to share my journey from being a BIM engineer to becoming a full-time developer.

+In modern construction, digital technologies are being used more and more.
+A big development is Building Information Modeling (BIM), which involves putting a lot of information about things like materials, planning, costs and more into 3D models.

-As a BIM engineer, my main job was making sure our 3D construction models had lots of detail.
-This helped different construction teams like architects, structural engineers, and planners work together smoothly.
-We mainly used a software called Revit for this.
+As a BIM engineer, my main job was to make sure this process worked well, fast, and effectively for different construction teams, like architects, engineers, and planners.
+My aim was to keep high-quality models that each team could use again, reducing the need to do things over.
+We mainly used a software named Revit for this.

-While working with 3D software and Excel, I realized how important it was to make tasks automatic.
-So, I spent time writing scripts and plugins in VBA, C# and Python to make things easier for my company.
-Although I found this work interesting, I discovered I loved coding even more.
+To do high-quality work, I used my skills in programming to make processes automatic.
+So, I spent time writing scripts and plugins in languages like VBA, C#, and Python to make things easier for my company.

 Balancing two different roles at the same time was complicated.
 Since learning programming is a big challenge, it made me rethink what I wanted to do.